orlof/dcpu-admiral/README.md

   <dd>
     <p>
-      If function is called via dict reference e.g. dict.hello() then "me" keyword can be used to access the properties of the referenced dict.
+      If function is called via dict reference e.g. dict.hello() then "me" keyword can be used to access the properties of the referenced dict inside that function.
       <pre>
       >d={'hello': 'print me.value', 'value':10}
       >d.hello()